Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

-{\textbf{Experiments on Parkinson's data.} We finally test the proposed TLCp methods using the ``Parkinson's telemonitoring data set'' from the UCI Machine Learning Repository \citep{tsanas2009accurate}.
+{ We finally test the proposed TLCp methods using the ``Parkinson's telemonitoring dataset'' from the UCI Machine Learning Repository \citep{tsanas2009accurate}.
 This dataset consists of a range of biomedical voice measurements from $42$ people with early-stage Parkinson's disease recruited for a six-month trial of a telemonitoring device for remote symptom progression monitoring.
 Our main goal is to predict the monitor UPDRS score for each person from the given features including the time interval from baseline recruitment date and $16$ biomedical voice measures.
 Thus, there are $42$ tasks.
 Without loss of generality, we choose data from the first person as the target dataset.
 Then, we have $41$ candidate source datasets.
-Note that the relative dissimilarities between the selected target task and the remaining $41$ candidate source tasks are within the interval of $[0.13,21.22]$, which indicates the divergent levels of similarity between tasks.
+The relative dissimilarities between the selected target task and the remaining $41$ candidate source tasks are within the interval of $[0.13,21.22]$, indicating the divergent levels of similarity between tasks.
 To show the performance of the TLCp procedures when the relative task dissimilarity varies greatly, we choose the records from the $24$-th, $3$-rd and $36$-th persons as the source datasets for the TLCp, with the corresponding relative task dissimilarities $0.20$, $2.02$ and $21.22$, respectively. }

-{Considering there are less than $150$ records for each selected task, the experiments are conducted only on two different sample sizes.
-For each sample size ($n=100,110$), we randomly split the target dataset $100$ times with $n$ samples as the training set and the remaining $30$ as the test set.
-Following the same experimental design used in the last two examples, our TLCp procedures will be compared to the aforementioned benchmarks, and the corresponding tuning parameters will be determined as previously.
+{Considering there are fewer than $150$ records for each selected task, the experiments are conducted only on two different sample sizes.
+For each sample size ($n=100,110$), we randomly split the target dataset {$5000$} times with $n$ samples as the training set and the remaining $30$ as the test set.
+Following the same experimental design used in the last two examples, our TLCp procedures will be compared to the benchmarks, and the corresponding tuning parameters will be determined as previously.
 The percentage unexplained variance is used to measure the prediction performance of different models.}